Bank of New York Mellon Corp Has $1.57 Million Stake in Brookfield Infrastructure Partners L.P. (NYSE:BIP)

 Several other hedge funds and other institutional investors also recently modified their holdings of BIP.
 Sigma Planning Corp grew its holdings in Brookfield Infrastructure Partners by 1.7% in the 2nd quarter.
 Sigma Planning Corp now owns 17,268 shares of the utilities provider’s stock valued at $710,000 after buying an additional 283 shares during the last quarter.
 Leelyn Smith LLC lifted its position in shares of Brookfield Infrastructure Partners by 15.1% during the 2nd quarter.
 Leelyn Smith LLC now owns 2,210 shares of the utilities provider’s stock worth $91,000 after buying an additional 290 shares during the period.
 Ameritas Investment Company LLC lifted its position in shares of Brookfield Infrastructure Partners by 2.4% during the 1st quarter.
 Ameritas Investment Company LLC now owns 13,861 shares of the utilities provider’s stock worth $498,000 after buying an additional 326 shares during the period.
 Mutual Advisors LLC lifted its position in shares of Brookfield Infrastructure Partners by 6.2% during the 2nd quarter.
 Mutual Advisors LLC now owns 6,980 shares of the utilities provider’s stock worth $287,000 after buying an additional 410 shares during the period.
 Finally, Sound Income Strategies LLC lifted its position in shares of Brookfield Infrastructure Partners by 86.5% during the 2nd quarter.
 Sound Income Strategies LLC now owns 981 shares of the utilities provider’s stock worth $40,000 after buying an additional 455 shares during the period.
 49.84% of the stock is currently owned by institutional investors and hedge funds.

 Several equities analysts recently commented on the company.
-ValuEngine upgraded Brookfield Infrastructure Partners from a “sell” rating to a “hold” rating in a research report on Saturday, August 1st.
+Citigroup raised their target price on Brookfield Infrastructure Partners from $41.00 to $45.00 and gave the stock a “neutral” rating in a research report on Wednesday, August 19th.
+Barclays lifted their price objective on Brookfield Infrastructure Partners from $62.00 to $66.00 and gave the company an “equal weight” rating in a research report on Monday.
+Royal Bank of Canada reiterated a “buy” rating on shares of Brookfield Infrastructure Partners in a research report on Thursday, July 30th.
 BMO Capital Markets lifted their price objective on Brookfield Infrastructure Partners from $47.00 to $48.00 and gave the company an “outperform” rating in a research report on Thursday, August 6th.
-Zacks Investment Research upgraded Brookfield Infrastructure Partners from a “strong sell” rating to a “hold” rating in a research report on Friday, August 7th.
-Royal Bank of Canada reiterated a “buy” rating on shares of Brookfield Infrastructure Partners in a research report on Thursday, July 30th.
-Finally, Citigroup lifted their price objective on Brookfield Infrastructure Partners from $41.00 to $45.00 and gave the company a “neutral” rating in a research report on Wednesday, August 19th.
+Finally, Raymond James set a $50.00 price objective on Brookfield Infrastructure Partners and gave the company an “outperform” rating in a research report on Thursday, August 6th.
 One analyst has rated the stock with a sell rating, four have issued a hold rating and eight have assigned a buy rating to the company.
 Brookfield Infrastructure Partners presently has an average rating of “Buy” and a consensus price target of $50.55.

 Brookfield Infrastructure Partners (NYSE:BIP) (TSE:BIP.UN) last released its earnings results on Wednesday, August 5th.
 The utilities provider reported ($0.25) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.66 by ($0.91).
 The firm had revenue of $1.95 billion during the quarter, compared to analyst estimates of $936.95 million.
 Brookfield Infrastructure Partners had a net margin of 2.25% and a return on equity of 0.93%.
 The firm’s quarterly revenue was up 15.5% on a year-over-year basis.
 During the same period last year, the business posted $0.85 earnings per share.
 As a group, equities research analysts forecast that Brookfield Infrastructure Partners L.P. will post 3.01 earnings per share for the current year.